Driving in Winter / Driving on Snow and Ice

 - Defrosting and Heating Equipment.
 Make sure the defrosters work.
 They are needed for safe driving.
 Make sure the heater is working, and that you know how to operate it.

 - Wipers and Washers.
 Make sure the windshield wiper blades are in good condition.
 Make sure the wiper blades press against the window hard enough to wipe the windshield clean.
-Otherwise they may not sweep off snow properly.
+Otherwise, they may not sweep off snow properly.
 Make sure the windshield washer works and there is washing fluid contained in the washer reservoir.
 Use windshield washer antifreeze to prevent freezing of the washer liquid.
 If you can't see well enough while driving (for example, if your wipers fail), stop safely and fix the problem.

 - Tyres.
 Make sure you have enough tread on your tyres.
-The drive tyres must provide traction to push the rig over wet pavement and through snow.
+The drive tyres must provide traction to push the rig over the wet pavement and through the snow.
 The steering tyres must have traction to steer the vehicle.
 Enough tread is especially important in winter conditions.

 - Lights and Reflectors.
 Make sure the lights and reflectors are clean.
 Lights and reflectors are especially important during bad weather.
 Check from time to time during bad weather to make sure they are clean and working right.

 - Windows and Mirrors.
 Remove any ice, snow, etc., from the windshield, windows, and mirrors before starting.
 Use a windshield scraper, and windshield defroster as necessary.
 Make sure that you can see and communicate with other drivers.

 - Hand Holds, Steps, and Deck Plates.
 Remove all ice and snow from handholds, steps, and deck plates which you must use to enter the cab or to move about the vehicle.
 This will reduce the danger of slipping.